xumx/magic-square/readme.md

 * 'Cmd + V' to Paste
 * 'Cmd + X' to Cut
 * 'Backspace' to clear cell's value
-* 'e' to edit text
+* 'Enter' to edit text
 * 'f' to edit function
 * 'r' to re-compute value
+* Use arrow keys to move cursor
 * Merge multiple selected cells
 * Accept javascript code as input. (requires 'return' statement)